Wisconsin's 21st Senate district

-The 21st Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southeastern Wisconsin, the district comprises most of Kenosha and Racine counties.
-The district includes the city of Burlington and part of the city of Racine, as well as the villages of Bristol, Caledonia, Paddock Lake, Pleasant Prairie, Rochester, Salem Lakes, Sturtevant, Twin Lakes, and Union Grove, and the portions of the villages of Mount Pleasant and Somers west of Wisconsin Highway 31.
+The 21st Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southeastern Wisconsin, the district comprises northeast Racine County and southwest Milwaukee County.
+It includes the city of Franklin, the northern half of the city of Racine, the western half of the city of Greenfield, and part of southwest Milwaukee, as well as the villages of Greendale, Hales Corners, Caledonia, Wind Point, and North Bay.

 Current elected officials

 Van H. Wanggaard is the senator representing the 21st district.
 He was elected to his first term in the 2010 general election, but was removed from office in a recall election in 2012.
-He subsequently was returned to office in the 2014 general election, and is now in his second four-year term.
+He subsequently was returned to office in the 2014 general election, and is now in his third four-year term.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 21st Senate district comprises the 61st, 62nd, and 63rd Assembly districts.
 The current representatives of those districts are: